-Let's recall cribbage rules and the the combinations that give points:
+Let's recall cribbage scoring, rules and the the combinations that give points:

 15: Any combination of cards adding up to 15 pips scores 2 points.
 For example king, jack, five, five would count 8 points (four fifteens as the king and the jack can each be paired with either five).
 This combination would be marked as fifteen: 8.